SleipRecx/react-web-development/README.md

  1. Download the complete project.
  2. Install all node dependencies by running ```npm install```
  3. Compile the stylesheet by running '''npm run sass'''
- 4. Run NPM Start the server is now listening on port 3000 If you want to run the application in development mode the run NPM run dev This will compile the  stylesheet and run the server
+ 4. Run NPM Start the server is now listening on port 3000.
+ If you want to run the application in development mode then run NPM run dev.
+This will compile the  stylesheet and run the server.